North Attleborough, Massachusetts: State and national government

 North Attleborough is represented in the Massachusetts House of Representatives by Adam Scanlon (D-Attleboro) as part of the Fourteenth Bristol district, which also includes sections of Attleborough and Mansfield.
 Scanlon won the 2020 election after incumbent Elizabeth "Betty" Poirier (R-North Attleborough), having served since 1999, announced she would not run for another term.
-In the State Senate, North Attleborough is represented by Becca Rausch (D-Needham) as part of the Norfolk, Bristol & Middlesex district, which includes the towns of Wayland, Sherborn, Millis, Norfolk, Wrentham and Plainville as well as sections of Natick, Wellesley, Needham, Franklin and Attleborough.
+In the State Senate, North Attleborough was represented by Becca Rausch (D-Needham) as part of the Norfolk, Bristol & Middlesex district, which included the towns of Wayland, Sherborn, Millis, Norfolk, Wrentham and Plainville as well as sections of Natick, Wellesley, Needham, Franklin and Attleborough.
 Rausch won the seat after defeating the incumbent, Richard Ross (R-Wrentham) in 2018.
+Due to redistricting, the city is now represented by Paul Feeney as a park of the Bristol and Norfolk district.

 On the national level, North Attleborough is a part of Massachusetts's 4th congressional district in the United States House of Representatives represented by Jake Auchincloss (D-Newton).
 In the United States Senate it is represented by Elizabeth Warren (D-Cambridge) and Ed Markey (D-Malden).

 Local government and services

 Until 2019, North Attleborough has had a representative town meeting form of government, with an elected board of selectmen and a town administrator appointed by the selectmen.
-On April 2, 2019, North Attleboro voters approved a new structure for town government, a town charter creating a "strong" city manager that will replace the Board of Selectmen and a nine-member City Council replacing the 135-seat Representative Town Meeting.
-The new charter went into effect on July 1, 2019, following a June 18, 2019 special election for town council.
+On April 2, 2019, North Attleboro voters approved a new structure for a city form of government, a charter creating a "strong" city manager that will replace the Board of Selectmen and a nine-member City Council replacing the 135-seat Representative Town Meeting.
+The new charter went into effect on July 1, 2019, following a June 18, 2019, special election for town council.
+North Attleborough is one of thirteen Massachusetts municipalities that have applied for, and been granted, city forms of government, though they wish to be known as "The Town of".

 Education

 Public schools

-The Town of North Attleboro has a robust public school system.
-The North Attleborough Public School District runs 8 public schools and has a total enrollment of approximately 4,000 students.
+The North Attleborough Public School District runs eight public schools and has a total enrollment of approximately 4,000 students.
 The current superintendent is John Antonucci.
-There are 7 elected School Committee members.
+There are seven elected School Committee members.
 Students are also part of formal School Committee proceedings.
-In 2019, the school department expenditures were $60,745,000 with a per pupil average expenditure of $13,850.
+In 2019, the school department expenditures were $60.745 million with a per-pupil average expenditure of $13,850.

 In April 2018, citizens voted and approved a $6.5 million increased tax levy after the town's budget needs were lagging.
 The tax override was, in part (approximately 40%), to increase funding for the public schools.
 Even with the fiscal conservative history of the town, the override passed with 57% of voters approving the measure.
 The town made immediate investments to advance school infrastructure projects and staffing, public safety and community services.

 Massachusetts has the nation's top-ranked public schools, and North Attleborough Public Schools (NAPS) has received high marks for Academics, Quality Teachers, College Prep, and Health & Safety, according to niche.com and other sources.

 The following schools make up the North Attleborough Public Schools: